LLM Rank Tracker

 3. **Sentiment**: Overall sentiment score with emoji indicator

-Expandable Keyword Analysis: Click the chevron button next to any brand to reveal detailed keyword-level sentiment:
+**Expandable Keyword Analysis**: Click the brand to reveal detailed keyword-level sentiment:

 The expanded view shows: